MarcosJerez/2019-11-27-cftmat/index.md

 </p>

 <!--
-  CONTACT EMAIL ADDRESS
+  CONTACT EMAIL ADDRESS  .

-  Display the contact email address set in the configuration file.
--->
+You may need to move the div's with class="col-md-6" around inside -->

 <p id="contact">
   <strong>Contact</strong>:
   Please email